learnyou/lysa/en/README.md

 ### Nightly PDFs -> http://nightly.learnyou.org/lysa

 # Learn You Some Algebras for Glorious Good!

 This is a fun, easy-to-read, free and open source math textbook.
+You can read all about it at <http://www.learnyou.org>.
+(Sorry, I'm too cheap to pay for an SSL certificate, so no HTTPS).

 #### Links, in alphabetical order